kentwilliam95/TiniTools/README.md

 # MiniTools
 1. Texture Resizer : Resize a texture size that can be divided by 4 and can be compressed by Unity.
+* It works like this: create a texture that is slightly larger than the original, then place the original over the newly created texture with no resize algorithm.

 # How To Install
 1. TextureResizer